 - Put on the spare tire: screw the lug nuts on by hand until they’re as tight as you can get them

-- Lower the vehicle a little: you want the tire touching the ground, but not completely resting on it.
+- Lower the vehicle a little: you want the tire touching the ground so you can tighten the lug nuts the rest of the way, but not completely resting on it.

 - Tighten lug nuts again: use the wrench this time.
 You want them securely tightened.